swiftlang/swift-evolution/proposals/NNNN-bound-generic-extensions.md

 ### Reserving syntax for parameterized extensions

 Using angle brackets after an extended type name as sugar for same-type requirements prevents this syntax from being used to declare a parameterized extension.
 Alternatively, `extension Array<T, U> { ... }` could  mean an extension that declares two new type parameters `T` and `U`, rather than an (invalid) application of type arguments to `Array`'s type parameters.
-However, SE-0346 already introuced this syntax as sugar for same-type requirements on associated types:
+However, SE-0346 already introduced this syntax as sugar for same-type requirements on associated types:

 ```swift
 protocol Collection<Element> {